bbauska/trumps-america/README.md

 The united states of america as seen through trump's eyes.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+While Ronald Reagan's deregulation aimed to stimulate economic growth, it resulted in several notable negative effects, particularly concerning consumer standards, environmental protection, and financial stability:
+Impact on Children's Media: Deregulation of television programming led to an increase in commercials for junk food and toys, while simultaneously causing a decrease in educational programming for children.
+Environmental Degradation: The relaxation of environmental standards opened millions of acres of public land for private exploitation through drilling, mining, and logging, which critics argued endangered ecological integrity.
+Financial Instability (Savings and Loan Crisis): Removing government oversight in the financial sector contributed to economic instability and unethical business practices, eventually leading to the Savings and Loan crisis.
+Weakening of Labor Rights: Deregulation efforts, combined with high-profile actions like the firing of striking air traffic controllers, significantly weakened labor unions and reduced worker bargaining power.

+Fiveable
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Financial Instability: The deregulation of savings and loan associations (S&Ls) contributed directly